Deborah Read

 © History Oasis

-In 1723, the approximately 15-year old Deborah Read had a fateful early encounter with 17-year-old Benjamin Franklin when he passed by her Philadelphia home.
+In 1723, a 15-year old Deborah Read would have an eventful encounter with a 17-year-old Benjamin Franklin as he was passing her Philadelphia home from work.

 © History Oasis

-While Benjamin Franklin was away in London in 1725, Deborah Read married a man named John Rogers in Philadelphia, hoping to move on from her earlier courtship with Franklin.
+Being alone, Deborah Read married a man named John Rogers in Philadelphia.
+As she was looking to move away from her early courtship with Benjamin Franklin.

-However, within mere months of their marriage, Rogers abandoned Read and stole her dowry, leaving her in dire financial and social circumstances.
+However, within mere months of their marriage, Rogers abandoned Read.

 marriage of read and Benjamin Franklin